 Because each Kangaroo sensor also works as a motion detector, you don’t have to wait until something gets opened to get an alert.
 But the sheer volume of alerts can quickly get out of hand if you put one of these sensors in a high-traffic area.

 We recommend thinking carefully about where you place these two-in-one babies.
 You can also adjust the alert settings when everyone’s at home so you don’t get dinged every time someone grabs a glass of water or heads to the restroom.

-Best of all, you can get a Kangaroo sensor all by itself for just $30.
-And if you aren’t interested in alerts from your doors and windows, you can get a stand-alone Kangaroo motion sensor for $15.
+Best of all, you can get a Kangaroo Motion + Entry Sensor all by itself for just $30.
+And if you aren’t interested in alerts from your doors and windows, you can get a stand-alone Kangaroo Motion Sensor for $15.

 This is the most exciting piece of equipment we’ve seen from Kangaroo—and we’ve got nasty camera hackers to thank.